 It is easier than you think to implement a bit more intuition into your life.
 You can start by practicing a few suggestions below until they become habits.

 1. Habit one is to Listen to your intuitive nudges, pay attention and act on them.
 Many successful people will tell you they followed a hunch, and it paid off.

 2. Take time for silence, centering, meditation, time to quiet your mind and gently direct your focus inward, which is key to engaging in deeper soulful thought.
 Reconnecting to the solace and wisdom within.
 Time to center, to receive from Source, from the Universe….and to simply take in the present moment.

 3. Listen to your body.
 Yes, when you are tired, make adjustments and get some added rest before you end up sick.
 Notice when something you eat or drink drains your energy or doesn’t sit well with you.
 Then, stop eating and drinking that item.
 Be mindful of your body and it will appreciate you, resulting in greater health and vitality.

 4. Let go of negative emotions, thoughts, and anger.
-These draining and life sucking emotions will wipe out your intuition, your body and exacerbate the affects of stress.
+These draining and life-sucking emotions will wipe out your intuition, your body and exacerbate the effects of stress.
 Everyone needs to vent and process lower emotions, but you don’t need to let it consume your days.
-Acknowledge your frustrations and move toward a problem-solving mindset where both your mood and intuition will be in alignment with higher vibration and a happier outcome.
+Acknowledge your frustrations and move toward a problem-solving mindset where both your mood and intuition will be in alignment with a higher vibration and a happier outcome.

 5. Compassionately connect with other people.
 Boost your empathetic heart, mind and soul.
 Tune into those you love in order to build a stronger bond by allowing them to be who they are without needing or demanding anything from them.
 Rather, pay closer attention to their emotions and frame of energy while challenging yourself to understand them at the level of compassion.